-One of the first schools in Highlands Ranch (that we know of and actually BEFORE it was part of Highlands Ranch) was the Dry Creek school or Welte School.
-See the photo and information below on that early one room schoolhouse.
+One of the first schools in Highlands Ranch (before it was the community of Highlands Ranch) was the Dry Creek School or Welte School.
+See the photo and information below on that early one-room schoolhouse.

-Now that Highlands Ranch has a population of approximately 100,000 there are MANY schools, both public, charter, and private!
+Now that Highlands Ranch has a population of more than 100,000, there are MANY schools here – public, charter, and private!

-Above photo of the Welte School, 1931, which was located near/along present day Colorado Blvd in Highlands Ranch, about a one-half mile south of present day County Line Rd.
+Above photo of the Welte School, 1931, which was located near/along present day Colorado Blvd in Highlands Ranch, about one-half mile south of present-day County Line Road.
 The dresses of the girls and the teacher are all at or above the knee.
 The building is a wooden frame structure with siding.
 L to R: Grace Dell Bates, Matilda Dietrich, Elizabeth Renner, Florence Carolson (teacher), Elwood Jewell.
 Courtesy of Douglas County Schools District Library Media Center.

-The Highlands Ranch Historical Society is available to visit Second Grade Classes and present our School History Program to your students.
-This program meets the requirements for second grade history.
-Local history is reviewed, starting with the dinosaurs that lived in the area.
+The Highlands Ranch Historical Society is available to visit Second- Grade Classes for an In-House Field Trip covering local history with your students.
+This program meets some of the requirements for the second grade history curriculum.

-Students in the second grade class are given the Activity Book and a cute dinosaur-inspired ruler!
+Students in the second grade class are given an Activity Book and a cute dinosaur-inspired ruler!

-The second grade teachers are complimentary of the program.
-Here is what Teacher Kim said about a recent 2025 school visit:
+Second-grade teachers are complimentary of the program.
+Here is what teacher Kim said about a recent 2025 school visit:

 ” I think the presentation was excellent!
 My students were very engaged and truly enjoyed learning about Highlands Ranch.
 The hands-on activity was especially engaging and perfectly suited for second graders—it’s always their favorite part.
 Thank you for taking the time to share this information with my students.”

-Read the Tidbit HERE for a tour of past presentations at local HR Elementary and specialty schools.
+Read the Tidbit HERE for more about past presentations at local HR Elementary and specialty schools.

 Our mission is to encourage an appreciation for history with a focus on preserving and sharing Highlands Ranch history.
 One way we do that is by visiting Highlands Ranch Elementary Schools and talking with second-grade students about the history of our community.
 This program is free and scheduled on request by emailing schoolvisits@thehrhs.org.